The Hills of San Francisco is an interactive comic about letting go of your childhood cat.

-I am making this game in memory of my childhood cat, Waffle, who was diagnosed with Stage Four Kidney Disease in May 2024.
+Made in memory of my cat, Waffle, who was diagnosed with Stage Four Kidney Disease in May 2024.
 Waffle was a very shy cat who enjoyed eating food and snoring loudly.
 He passed away at the end of August 2024, 9 years after his adoption day.

 Leftward movement: A or left arrow key